Kuuuube/kanjigrid/README.md

 - Added option to copy kanji on click instead of searching in a browser.

-- Added JPDB Kanji Frequency List.
+- Added JPDB Kanji Frequency List grouping.

 - Added option for Additional Search Filters.